SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 > [!NOTE]
 > If the Retract operation is not performed before the Remove operation, the solution is automatically retracted.

-### List available packages from tenant App Catalog
+### List available packages from the tenant App Catalog

 Use this REST API for getting a list of available SharePoint Framework solutions or add-ins in the tenant App Catalog.